Mr-A-Hacker/flask_rtsp_stream_version2/README.md

 ## 📡 RTSP Compatibility

 Tested with:
 - Raspberry Pi 4 (Raspbian)
 - Ubuntu 22.04
 - RTSP camera with H.264 stream

 ---

-## 📂 Recording Logic
+## 🎞️ Recording Logic

-- Records 10-minute `.avi` segments
+- Records **30-minute** `.avi` segments
 - Saves to `recordings/` folder
-- Deletes files older than 2 hours
+- Deletes files older than **4 hours**
+- Resolution matches camera stream dynamically
 - All storage is local — no cloud dependencies

 ---

 ## 💡 Viewer Features

 - MJPEG stream via `/video_feed`
 - Fullscreen toggle in browser
 - Auto-refresh every 10 minutes
 - Designed for LAN-only access

 ---

 ## 🔐 Security Notes

 - No external APIs
 - No user tracking
 - No cloud uploads
 - All data stays on your device

 ---